Our jaw plays an important role both aesthetically and functionally.

 Misaligned jaws (when a person’s upper and lower teeth do not perfectly meet) is a real condition, and they are usually due to genetics.

-DxD invited Dr Ho Kok Sen, an Oral & Maxillofacial Surgeon to answer readers' questions through a DxD Session on how jaw surgery can help to solve these issues.
+DoctorxDentist invited Dr Ho Kok Sen, an Oral & Maxillofacial Surgeon, to answer readers' questions through a DoctorxDentist Session on how jaw surgery can help to solve these issues.

-Misaligned jaws are not life threatening, but it causes functional difficulties
+Misaligned jaws are not life-threatening, but they cause functional difficulties

 Although it isn't necessary to get a jaw surgery if you're suffering from disproportionate jaw positions, you will most likely face functional difficulties that will affect your daily lives.